gnostyx/dita-demo-content-collection/README.md

 prevents it from changing topicrefs in the relationship table, which we don't want to do.

-There is one topic whose filename does not following the pattern: FAQ.dita.
+There is one topic whose filename does not follow the pattern: FAQ.dita.
 I solved this problem by changing it's filename to "c_FAQ.dita" (even though the topic is a generic topic, it functions more or less as a concept) and just manually changed the topicref to add the @keys attribute with the value "FAQ".

 For the relationship tables, we want to replace the @href attributes with the equivalent @keyref.
-We don't need to @keys on these topicrefs because they only serve to establish links between topics, they don't put those topics into any navigation structure.
+We don't need @keys on these topicrefs because they only serve to establish links between topics, they don't put those topics into any navigation structure, so there would never be a reason to link to these particular topicrefs.

 To change the reltable topicrefs use this regular expression search and replace: